aerospike/aerospike-client-c/README.md

 # Aerospike C Client

 The Aerospike C client provides a C interface for interacting with the [Aerospike](http://aerospike.com) Database.
-Examples and unit tests are also included.
+The client can be built on 64-bit distributions of Linux, MacOS or Windows.
+Unit tests, examples and benchmarks are also included.

 ## Build Prerequisites

-The C client can be built on most recent 64-bit Linux distributions and Mac OS X 10.9 or greater.
-The build requires gcc 4.1 or newer for Linux and XCode clang for Mac OS X.

 ### Debian 7+ and Ubuntu 12+